Ms Caroline Wormell

 Wormell, C.L., Spectral Galerkin methods for transfer operators in uniformly expanding dynamics.
 Numerische Mathematik 142 (2019) 421–463.
 Preprint, DOI

 Wormell, C.L. and Gottwald, G.A., On the validity of linear response theory in high-dimensional deterministic dynamical systems.
 Journal of Statistical Physics 172 (2018) 1479-1498.
 Preprint, DOI

 Gottwald, G.A., Wormell and Wouters, J., On spurious detection of linear response and misuse of the fluctuation-dissipation theorem in finite time series.
 Physica D 331 (2016) 89-101.
 Preprint, DOI

-Forthcoming: Response theory and its applications in geophysical fluid dynamics, Institut Henri Poincaré, Sep 2019.
+Forthcoming: invited talk at Response theory and its applications in geophysical fluid dynamics, Institut Henri Poincaré, Oct 2019.

 Spectral Galerkin transfer operator methods in uniformly-expanding dynamics.
 Invited talk at Thermodynamic Formalism: Ergodic Theory and Validated Numerics (2019).
 Slides

 Mesh-free solving of nonlinear PDEs via forward-backward SDEs.
 Talk at ANZIAM (2019).